 A tour of the Orkney Brewery

 Nestled on the wild west coast of Orkney, just 2 miles from the Neolithic village of Skara Brae, is the Orkney Brewery Visitor Centre.
 It’s an easy destination to recommend to visitors exploring Orkney.
 Located in a former Victorian schoolhouse; the Orkney Brewery offers informative tours, mouth-watering local food, a warm welcome and spectacular beer.
-Norman Sinclair, Managing Director, very kindly agreed to answer our questions about the visitor centre and ales at the Orkney Brewery.

 “Our beers are brewed with high quality raw materials, such as very good Orcadian water.
 Orkney Brewery ales are brewed with passion by our staff and in small batches.”